-The next intake for the Community Support & Education Assistant program will be September when we will admit 24 students full-time and 4 part-time.
+The next intake for the Community Support & Education Assistant program will be September; 26 full-time and 2 part-time students will be admitted.

 When you apply you will need to submit proof that you meet the following admission requirements.